rushimok73/AWS-SAA-C03-Notes/README.md

   - path-based `/cat` or `/dog`
   - host-based if you want to use different DNS names.
 - Support EC2, EKS, Lambda, HTTPS, HTTP/2 and websockets.
-- ALB can use Server Name Indication (SNI)[^1] for multiple SSL certs attached to that LB.
   - LB can direct individual domain names using SSL certs at different target groups.
 - AWS does not suggest using Classic Load Balancer (CLB), these are legacy.